 The Wastewater Fund continues to incur a Net Loss because the revenues are not increased every year similar to the Water Fund.
-The cost from the administrative allocation included in the Operating Expenditures is a significant cost for the Wastewater Fund and has been reduced in the 2018-19 fiscal year budget from 40% to 30%.
+The cost from the administrative allocation included in the Operating Expenditures is a significant cost for the Wastewater Fund and was reduced in the 2018-19 fiscal year budget from 40% to 30%.
 A change in indirect charges will increase cost allocations to the water fund, which reflect a greater share of the District's overall enterprise activities.
-In addition, the waste water fund receives approximately \$80,000 from the General Fund loan repayment to help cover the cost of the deficit.
+In addition, the wastewater fund receives approximately \$90,000 from the General Fund loan repayment to help cover the cost of the deficit.

-The Garbage Fund's Net Income increased from the prior year because in 2017 the District hired an intern to create the Solid Waste Programs adopted by the Board on February 8, 2017.
-These programs include policies to address illegal dumping, unsanitary conditions and related solid waste problems in the District.
+The Garbage Fund's Net Deficit increased from the prior year because in 2020 the Board adopted a resolution to reduce the franchise fee payment from SCSS from 10% to 5% to reduce the costs to customers.
+The District continues to move forward on the Solid Waste Programs adopted by the Board on February 8, 2017.
+These programs include policies to address illegal dumping, unsanitary conditions, and related solid waste problems in the District.